cr0hn/dicti/README.txt

     di['Case'] = 1
     di.keys() == ['Case']
     di['caSE'] == 1

-Methods that accept keys do the same thing regardless of what case you pass the key in.

 Keys are still stored in their original case, however;
 the original keys are presented when you request them